zgornel/Garamond.jl/docs/src/index.md

 # Introduction

 Garamond is a small, flexible neural and data search engine.
-It can be used both as a Julia package i.e. search functionality available through API method calls or as a standalone search server i.e. search functionality accessible through clients that communicate with the server.
+It can be used both as a Julia package, with search functionality available through API method calls or as a standalone search server, with search functionality accessible through clients that communicate with the server.

 Internally, the engine's architecture is that of an ensemble of searchers, with an analytical database as data backend.
 Each searcher has its own characteristics i.e. ways of embedding documents, searching through the vectors and the search results from all searchers can be combined in a variety of ways.
 The engine supports runtime loading and use of custom data loaders, recommendation engines and result rankers.